yogarajalakshmi-s/yogarajalakshmi-s/README.md

 ### Hi there, I'm Yoga 👋
 <hr>
- - I'm a Python and RoR programmer, avid book reader and a linguaphile
+- I'm a Python and RoR programmer, avid reader and a linguaphile.<br/>
 - I’m passionate about Python and would like to be a web developer, trying to explore new modules, learn data structures and work on new exciting projects.

 ### Languages and Tools
 <p align="left">